int-brain-lab/paper-brain-wide-map/brainwidemap/encoding/README.md

 ## Installation

 There are several steps that are necessary to get the code in this section of the repo to run.
-All of these installation instructions should be run within the parent IBL environment specified [in this GitHub repo](https://github.com/int-brain-lab/iblenv), on top of an existing IBLenv environment.
+All of these installation instructions should be run within the parent IBL environment specified [at the top of this repository](https://github.com/int-brain-lab/paper-brain-wide-map#readme).

 First and foremost the user must install the `neurencoding` package upon which the models are built.
 This can be done by simply running `pip install neurencoding` within the IBL environment.
+Users must also install `jupyter` in order to be able to run the example notebook contained in `scripts/`.

 Users must also adjust the paths for storage in the `paper-brain-wide-map/brainwidemap/encoding/params.py` file.
 These are the paths where the code will store cached results, `GLM_CACHE`, and the fit results for the brain-wide map, `GLM_FIT_PATH`.
 As long as the top-level directory that is specified already exists the code will handle subfolder generation etc.